yuvalturg/ai-virtual-agent/README.md

-# AI Virtual Agent Quickstart
+# Build an AI-powered virtual agent

-A platform for creating and managing AI-powered virtual agents with knowledge base integration, built on top of LlamaStack.
+Build and deploy a conversational AI virtual agent on Red Hat OpenShift AI to automate customer interactions and provide instant support.

-## What is this?
+## Detailed description

 This platform provides the tools to build and deploy conversational AI agents that can: